 Typically, you can’t use a credit card to pay off another credit card.
 In other words, you can’t link your credit card and make an online payment, nor can you swipe a credit card to make an in-person payment.

 However, with a balance transfer, you move the balance from one card to another, usually to save on interest.
-In this way, you are technically using a new credit card to nix the balance from an older card, then paying the balance on the new card.
-This might be helpful if you are paying off a large credit card bill.
+In this way, you are technically using a new credit card to nix the balance from an older card, then paying down the balance on the new card.
+This might be helpful if you are paying off a large credit card bill and are able to obtain a promotional interest rate on the new card that is lower than the rate on your original card.

 Another option could be getting a cash advance on one credit card to pay another.
 This, however, will usually involve a high interest rate and fees, so proceed with caution.